OWASP/www-chapter-singapore/index.md

 is a professional association of global members and is open to anyone interested in learning more about software security.
 Local chapters are run independently and guided by the [Chapter_Policy](https://owasp.org/www-policy/operational/chapters).
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](https://owasp.org/www-policy/legal/speaker-agreement) and then contact the local chapter leader with details of what OWASP PROJECT, independent research or related software security topic you would like to present on.

-## OWASP AppSec Days Singapore 2024
-Join us for the [2024 OWASP AppSec Days Singapore](https://singapore.appsecdays.org/) at Marina Bay Sands hotel.
-Designed for private and public sector infosec professionals, OWASP conference equips developers, defenders, and advocates to build a more secure web.
-We are offering three educational **1-day training courses on 01-October that requires a separate ticket purchase followed by the conference and exhibition on 02-October.
-Join us for leading application security technologies, speakers, prospects, and community, in a unique event that will build on everything you already know to expect from an OWASP Conference.
-With amazing speakers and networking opportunities, this is an event you will not want to miss.

-The Call for Presentations is available [here](https://owasp.submittable.com/submit/297803/owasp-2024-appsec-days-singapore) and the Call for Trainers is available [here](https://owasp.submittable.com/submit/298300/2024-owasp-appsec-days-singapore-cft).

-For interested exhibitors or sponsors, please submit your interest [here](https://owasp.wufoo.com/forms/2024-appsec-days-singapore-exhibit-interest/) to download the sponsorship prospectus.

 # Upcoming Meetup

 We schedule our meetings on the [OWASP Singapore Meetup Group](https://www.meetup.com/singapore-owasp-meetup-group/)